ZhuoyaSHI/al-folio/_pages/about.md

 Experienced Research Assistant with extensive experience in the implementation of technology in civil engineering and construction management.
 My dissertation focuses on improving current building façade maintenance processes.
 For my research, I collaborated with 10+ industry partners to identify challenges in current façade inspection practice as well as developed a model-based and data-driven approach for comprehensive façade inspection guidance.

-During my tenure at New York University, I published eight papers in prestigious academic journals and conferences, including the *Journal of Construction Engineering and Management*, the *Journal of Building Engineering*, and *Automation in Construction*.
+During my time at New York University, I published eight papers in prestigious academic journals and conferences, including the *Journal of Construction Engineering and Management*, the *Journal of Building Engineering*, and *Automation in Construction*.
 My passion to support emerging young engineers led me to mentor undergraduate and high schools' students, in addition to two yeares of teaching experience I gained as a graduate teaching assistant.

 I am passianate to step into the built environment and apply my data analysis, BIM modeling, and problem-solving skills to solve some of the critical challenges the industry faces.

 <blockqoute>
-  <span style="color: purple; font-size:2em; padding: 15px;"> *Enhancing building inspection in cities through modeling techniques for data management and visualization.* </span>
+  <span style="color: purple; font-wright:bold; padding: 15px;"> * Enhancing building inspection in cities through modeling techniques for data management and visualization.* </span>
 <blockqoute>